BenAbramowitz/FRD/README.md

 - Delegations for FRD currently implemented using nested for loops, making them slow.
 Can speed up later if needed.

 ## To Do
-- Add experiments for FRD
+- Add experiments for FRD to config
 - Complete unit testing (in test_frd.py)
 - Add Chamberlain Courant and k-Medians
-- Add function for generating plots from all available data